Cancer of the ureter and renal pelvis

-Your GP will examine you and organise a series of urine and blood tests.
-The urine sample may be sent to a laboratory to be checked under a microscope for any cancer cells.
-Samples of blood will also be taken to check your general health, the number of cells in your blood (blood count), and to check how well your kidneys and liver are working.
+Your GP will examine you and arrange for you to have your urine tested.
+You may also have blood tests to check your general health, the number of cells in your blood (blood count), and how well your kidneys and liver are working.

 A CT scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
-The scan is painless and takes 10–30 minutes.
+The scan is painless and takes about an hour.
 CT scans use a small amount of radiation, which is very unlikely to harm you and won't harm anyone you come into contact with.